zio/zio-connect/docs/quickstart/file_connector.md

     listPath(path)
 ```

+moveX
+---
 - moveFile | moveFileName | movePath | moveURI

 You can provide a function `Path => Path` and you will get a Sink that when given a path p1 will call the function
 with p1 and so get a p2, then move the file/dir at p1 to p2.

 ```scala
 import zio.connect.file._